-Summary: The fortress is a highlight of the Middle-Rhine Valley, but the city offers only a small glimpse into its past.
+Summary: The fortress is a major highlight of the Middle-Rhine Valley, but the city offers little to the typical tourist.

-At the confluence of the Mosel and Rhine, Koblenz is perhaps the most strategically located city in Germany.
-It’s strategic importance was understood even by the Romans who established the fortified town of Confluentes to control the traffic on both rivers.
-Today, it’s the fortress of Ehrenbreitstein that dominates the confluence of the Rivers, with the small old town of Koblenz offering a charming afternoon adventure.
+At the Mosel and Rhine confluence, Koblenz is perhaps the most strategically located city in Germany.
+Its strategic importance was understood even by the Romans, who established the fortified town of Confluentes to control the traffic on both rivers.
+Today, the fortress of Ehrenbreitstein dominates the confluence of the Rivers, with the small old town of Koblenz offering a charming afternoon adventure.

-It’s strategic importance meant that the city was almost entirely destroyed in WWII, however the fortress survived without significant damage, as did parts of the old town.
+Its strategic importance meant that the city was almost entirely destroyed in WWII.
+Despite its small size, Koblenz was proportionally among Europe’s most devastated urban centers.
+However, the fortress survived without significant damage, and parts of the old town were reconstructed.

 Should you visit Koblenz?

-From a tourism perspective Koblenz gets a 6, since it is a well known destination on the UNESCO heritage list.
-This means that it has all the amenities that any tourist could ever need.
-Additionally, its well located for exploration up the Mosel and Lahn valleys in addition to the Rhine.
+From a tourism perspective, Koblenz gets a 6 since it is a well-known destination on the UNESCO heritage list.
+This recognition means it has all the amenities any tourist could need.
+It is also well located for exploration up the Mosel and Lahn valleys and the Rhine.
 I personally think Koblenz is a fantastic destination, even if it does not quite live up to the historical preservation one might expect.

 Historical Preservation